tklemenz/RadMapAnalysis/README.md

 Feel free to not only add macros but also add missing functionality to the classes or create new classes that you think are necessary.

+If you don't know how to add classes and/or macros just go along the lines of the Dummy (add to LinkDef and CMakeLists.txt etc...).

 Thanks for contributing!!